 We had a table at the alfresco area which wasn't a problem because of the cold weather.

 We shared these appetizers: the Beef Nachos (Php 180) and the Calliente Wings (Php 180).

 Silantro's Nachos is one, if not the most glorious-looking nachos I have ever tried in Manila.
 It is smothered with beef chunks, melted cheese, guacamole, and tomatoes.
 You must not miss this when you visit Silantro.

 A late-but-lovely discovery was the Calliente Wings, with a well-balanced spice level that's enough to leave you wanting more.
 No, I didn't finish this alone but yes, I ate more than my share. :P

-For our mains, the some of us had Silantro's Burrito (Php 180) while other had the Lucha Tacos (soft or hard shell tacos).
-I chose two meats (Medio, Php 95) for my Lucha Tacos: chicken and lengua.
-Other available meats are lamb, oxtail, beef, pork and fish.
+For our mains, some of us had Silantro's Burrito (Php 180) while others had the Lucha Tacos (soft or hard shell tacos).
+I chose two types of meat (Medio, Php 95) for my Lucha Tacos: chicken and lengua.
+Other available meats are lamb, oxtail, beef, pork, and fish.

 My friends were impressed with the burrito, mentioning that it was more than what they expected.
 Too bad I wasn't able to try it as I was too full with my Lucha Tacos, a messy yet delicious treat I have whenever I visit Silantro.

 It was overly-satisfying lunch for everyone.
 We loved all the dishes served and the service (the crew was really cool!)
 I love that Silantro has maintained the quality of their food.
 I do hope they'll think of expanding within the metro soon.